wp-plugins/woocommerce-product-stock-alert/readme.txt

 12. A customized stock alert form

 == Changelog ==
+= 1.1.1 =
+*   Stock alert form will be displayed on backorder product properly.
+*   Sending alert email automatically when backorder is enabled and in-stock is selected issue has been resolved.

 = 1.1.0 =
 *   Works with "WooCommerce Subscription Products".
 *   Now this plugin works with Backorders even "in-stock" is selected.